Shubham3016/Sql-Server-Bootcamp/README.md

 **FOR EXAMPLE. :-** College Database organizes the data about the admin, staff, students and faculty etc.

 **FOR EXAMPLE :-** Suppose we have to design college timesheet data that can be stored is staff data, college data, student’s data like student’s details, marks, timesheet any many more.

+- **SQL**: This is like asking your mom or dad to help you find a toy.
+When you say, “Can you please give me the blue car?”—that’s like using SQL to ask the database for certain information.

+So:
+- Data = The toys (information).
+- Database = The toy box (where you keep all your toys).
+- SQL = The way you ask for the toy you want (asking for info).

 ## Purpose of storing data